mchua/Plover/README.txt

 launch serial_gui.py.

-- If you're using Linux rather than Windows, you may need to toggle the capitalization of "tkinter" and "queue" in certain files.
+- If you're using Linux rather than Windows, you may need to toggle the capitalization of "tkinter" and "queue" in serial_gui.py.

 ____Plover text output____